sadesyllas/ng-lightning/demo/components/demo/components/pick/API.md

 ### Input
   * `nglPick`: currently selected option value.
   * `nglPickMultiple?: boolean = false`: whether multiple options can be selected.
 In this case `nglPick` value should be an array or object.
+  * `nglPickActiveClass: string`: define a custom class to be used when any of the options is selected

 ### Output
   * `nglPickChange`: the value that is going to be selected when a `nglPickOption` is clicked.